Terconazole Vaginal Cream

 - Pull the plunger out of the barrel.

 - Wash both pieces with lukewarm, soapy water, and dry them thoroughly.

 - Put the applicator back together by gently pushing the plunger into the barrel as far as it will go.

-See end flap of carton for lot number and expiration date.
+See side flap of carton for lot number and expiration date.

 A WORD ABOUT YEAST INFECTIONS